naviprem/zero-trust-vault/README.md

 * **Tasks:**
   * Deploy **Envoy Proxy** as a sidecar for your services.
   * Configure Envoy to handle **mTLS** automatically using certificates from SPIRE.
-  * **The CTO Challenge:** Implement "Strict mTLS."
+  * **The Challenge:** Implement "Strict mTLS."
 Verify that any request without a valid SVID—even from within the network—is dropped before reaching the app.

 ### Goal 3: Fine-Grained Authorization (Policy-as-Code)